erikssontom/1337-meet-page/README.md

 # The meet-page

-Enclose a README with a short description of your product, the thoughts behind the design of your code, a list of the stories you selected and why you chose the features that you did.
-It should also contain instructions on how to install, build and run the application.

 This is a simple web app displaying the collegues at tretton37.
 The app is build with create-react-app using typescript and css-modules.
 To use this app, clone the repo and add a .env with the following variables:

 REACT_APP_API_ENDPOINT